Skip to content

 • api.{domain} - Platform backend API

-• webhooks.{domain}/stripe - Stripe webhooks
+• webhooks.{domain}/webhooks/stripe - Stripe webhooks

 Local Development with Kind